 - Interventions that involve multiple family members can engage those members in various ways

-- Multi-person meetings may occur during holiday or vacation periods when family members have travelled home from significant geographic distances.
+- Multi-person meetings may occur during holiday or vacation periods when family members have travelled from significant geographic distances to be together.
 These meetings may take longer than a typical therapeutic hour.
 Many hours of planning with the local caregiver or care-recipient beforehand may be necessary to prepare for them.

 - An important family intervention is creating consensus among family members about the medical situation by sharing all available information.
 Communication technologies can disseminate such information broadly (e.g., faxing medical reports; maintaining a web-based medical record that all members can see), or link people in conversation (e.g., Skype videoconferencing; using the speaker phone in your office to link local people with others at a distance; setting up conference phone calls).